Customer Service Chatbot: Build vs Buy vs Hire

 What we can tell you from building customer service chatbots for businesses across multiple industries: the businesses that succeed start simple.
 Ten FAQ responses, one channel (usually WhatsApp), a clear human fallback.
 They launch in 1-2 weeks, learn from real conversations, and improve gradually.

-The businesses that fail try to build a perfect AI-powered omnichannel chatbot from day one.
+The businesses that fail try to build a perfect AI-powered chatbot that covers every channel at once from day one.
 They spend months in development, launch something complex, and wonder why customers are confused.

 Start simple.
 Launch fast.
 Improve from real data.